siefca/attribute-filters/docs/USAGE.md

 include the [`ActiveModel::AttributeFilters::Common`](http://rubydoc.info/gems/attribute-filters/ActiveModel/AttributeFilters/Common)
 module.
 That will include **all available filtering methods** into your model.

-Predefined filters work by utilizing global attribute sets of predetermined names.
-For example a common filter that downcases attributes will use the set called `:should_be_downcased`.
+Predefined filters work by utilizing global attribute sets with predetermined names.
+For example, a common filter that downcases attributes will use the set called `:should_be_downcased`.

 Example: